Hamad-Alajeel/portfolio/README.md

 -	Analyzed data on the learning performance of students when novel assessment methods were used in electrical engineering classes.
 Co-authored a paper which presented findings on students’ improvement in learning.

 ## Projects:
+-	Using Verilog, designed 3 NPU’s (weight stationary, 2-lane weight stationary, and output stationary) based on the 2D systolic array.
+Using PyTorch, trained a quantization aware VGGNet16 on CIFAR10 and applied sparsity enhancing techniques such as pruning and L1 weight regularization.
+Used data (weights, input maps and output maps) from one layer of the VGGNet16 to verify the correctness of the functionality of my NPU designs with Verilog test benches.
 - Improved a Variational Autoencoder model’s ability to create novel movie recommendations for users of the Movielens-20M database by applying novel methods of controlling the KL-divergence term in its loss function in Tensorflow.
 -	Using Intel Quartus Prime, developed RTL model of a bitcoin hasher along with the accompanying SHA-256 model which implements the cryptographic hashing algorithm required to generate correct signatures to be used in the Bitcoin Blockchain (the model achieved the highest performance metrics in the class).
 -	Developed simulations in Julia which confirmed results in a research paper that showed that incorporating connected autonomous vehicles in a traffic system improved the performance of the traffic system.